microsoft/dotnet-framework-docker/README.md

 ENTRYPOINT ["dotnetapp.exe"]
 ```

 3. Type the following Docker commands at the command line, within your project directory (beside Program.cs).
+You can change the tag name (`dotnetapp`) to your own string, as you like.

 ```console
 docker build -t dotnetapp .
 docker run dotnetapp
 ```

 The Docker image includes the .NET Framework 4.6.2, however, your application does not need to explicity target the .NET Framework 4.6.2.
-Applications that target .NET Framework 4.0 or latest should work correctly with this image.
+Applications that target .NET Framework 4.0 or later should work correctly with this image.

 ## Deploying a .NET Framework 3.5 application with Docker

-It is easy to create a Docker image including a .NET Framework 3.5 application.
-You can try the instructions below or check out the [.NET Framework 3.5 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples) if you want to try a pre-made version that's ready go.
+It is easy to create a Docker image for a .NET Framework 3.5 application.
+You can try the instructions below or check out the [.NET Framework 3.5 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples/tree/master/dotnetapp-3.5) if you want to try a pre-made version that's ready go.

 1. Build your application in Visual Studio or at the command line.
-2. Add the following Dockerfile file to your project.
-You will need to change the `dotnetapp.exe` string to your app name.
-The Dockerfile assumes that your app is built to the `bin\Release` directory`.
+2. Add a `Dockerfile` file with the following content to your project.
+You will need to change the `dotnetapp.exe` string, below, to your app name.
+The Dockerfile assumes that your app is built to the `bin\Release` directory.
 Please update your Dockerfile as appropriate.

 ```Dockerfile
 FROM microsoft/dotnet-framework:3.5